 At Natural Bed Company we pride ourselves on responding creatively to the requirements of our customers.
 It is in response to requests for really low beds – perfect for attic bedrooms and modern, minimalist interiors – that we have developed our collection of ultra low beds.
-This collection encompasses a range of styles that we will cover here – from wide modern beds that, although low, have maximum impact and are ideal for a master bedroom – to subtle, simple designs with a small footprint which are great when access or room size is an issue.
+This collection encompasses a range of styles – from wide modern beds that, although low, have maximum impact and are ideal for a master bedroom through to subtle, simple designs with a small footprint great for when access or room size is an issue.

 The Oregon – Master Platform Bed

 The Oregon is a ‘show-stopper’ bed with a very wide frame.
 It looks extremely stylish, particularly when paired with two matching, ultra low, Oregon bedside tables.
 However you will need quite a bit of space for this – for example the king-size Oregon (i.e. the mattress size it accommodates is 150cm wide x 200cm in length) is 230cm in length and 180cm in width (add two 50cm wide bedside tables and the overall width required is around 3m.)The frame is only 17cm from the floor, but the bed has a generous sloping headboard panel (great when you want to do some serious bedtime reading and need good support for your pillows!)
 The height to the top of the headboard panel is 60cm from the floor.
 The overall impression is sleek, low and wide.
 This bed is often selected for New York style loft spaces.

 If you don’t have this amount of space available but still want a low bed with a comfy, sloped headboard – take a look at our Java bed.
 The top of the side rails of the Java are just 18cm above floor level and the top of the headboard is 65cm above the floor – similar to the Oregon – but the Java has a much smaller footprint than the Oregon – a king-size Java is just 165cm wide and only 212cm in length.